panates/lightning-pool/README.md

 - STARTED: 1,  // Pool has been started

-- STOPPING: 2, // Pool shutdown in progress
+- CLOSING: 2, // Pool shutdown in progress

-- STOPPED: 3   // Pool has been shut down
+- CLOSED: 3   // Pool has been shut down